-- ➤ Establish a High Level Government AI Coordination Office.
-Volt recommends to establish at the European Commission a High Level AI Coordination Office in the office of the President of the EC, and a similar office in each member state.
-These offices would have to have: i) the competence to guide AI development across diverse sectors, ii) the mandate to develop a coherent strategy, and iii) the legal authority to monitor, that the emerging legal and regulatory framework is coherent and conforms with European values. - Develop a European Digital Bill of Rights as an umbrella legal framework and binding international legal instrument to govern the internet in Europe.
+Establish a High Level Government AI Coordination Office.
+Volt recommends establishing at the European Commission a High Level AI Coordination Office in the office of the President of the EC, and a similar office in each member state.
+These offices would have to have: i) the competence to guide AI development Establish a High Level Government AI Coordination Office.
+Volt recommends establishing at the European Commission a High Level AI Coordination Office in the office of the President of the EC, and a similar office in each member state.
+These offices would have to have: i) the competence to guide AI development across diverse sectors, ii) the mandate to develop a coherent strategy and iii) the legal authority to monitor that the emerging legal and regulatory framework is coherent and conforms with European values.

+Develop a European Digital Bill of Rights

+as an umbrella legal framework and binding international legal instrument to govern the internet in Europe.
 This instrument should guarantee individual and social rights in Europe, including the right to access to the internet, and protection of basic rights in the digital environment such as privacy, data protection, freedom of expression, information and association online, and stakeholder-based internet governance.
-Principles of Net Neutrality and an open internet are at the core of an internet system that guarantees these rights.
-Volt will advocate for the EU to include digital rights and freedoms in its agreements with third countries. - ➤ Ensure effective GDPR (EU General Data Protection Regulation) implementation.
-Data protection agencies need to be adequately equipped: i) to ensure consistent implementation across the EU, so that companies do not migrate towards soft-protection havens; and ii) to help small and medium size organizations comply with the complex rules, so that this law does not inadvertently privilege large international operators. - > Implement regulation requiring algorithms to be 'explainable' if used for decision making directly affecting citizens and consumers, in both the public and private sector.
-The regulation will spell out standards what constitutes 'explainability', establish an European AI Auditing Institution, and set up a network of AI Certification Institutes which are licensed to certify that AI algorithms conform with 'explainability standards'.
+Principles of Net Neutrality and open internet are at the core of an internet system that guarantees these rights.
+Volt will advocate for the EU to include digital rights and freedoms in its agreements with third countries.

+Ensure effective GDPR (EU General Data Protection Regulation) implementation.
+Data protection agencies need to be adequately equipped: i) to ensure consistent implementation across the EU so that companies do not migrate towards soft-protection havens, and ii) to help small and medium-sized organizations comply with the complex rules so that this law does not inadvertently privilege large international operators.

-Samek, Explainable Artificial Intelligence: Understanding, visualizing and interpreting deep learning models, available at: https://arxiv.org/pdf/1708.08296.pdf and Business Dictionary, What is Black Box?, available at http://www.businessdictionary.com/definition/black-box.html
+Implement regulation requiring algorithms to be 'explainable' and compliant to criteria of Trustworthy AI if used for high-risk applications or if used for decision making directly affecting citizens and consumers, in both the public and private sector.
+A new European Al Auditing Institution shall transform the Trustworthy AI recommendations of the High Level Expert Group on Al into European standards.
+It shall be mandated to set up a network of AI Certification Institutes which are licensed to certify that AI systems conform with these standards.
+The AI Auditing Institution will work in close collaboration with CERAI that shall provide AI monitoring frameworks and AI supervising AI.
+Human auditing teams and appropriate AI tools will ensure that regulation is enforced.
+For high-risk applications, these tools will allow for continuous supervision.

-- Assure fair taxation in the digital economy.
-Volt fully supports the EC proposal to levy a 3% tax on the turnover of large digital companies in the EU country where this turnover is being generated, to avoid tax evasion by shifting their net profits to tax havens. - ➤ Develop a common EU position on a Ban of Autonomous Weapons.
-Start a debate on the risks of autonomous weapons using AI, that e,g. could make fire decision without any human intervention.
-As of now, EU countries have different positions on the topic and different strategies to approach it.148 Consider adoption of an international legally binding instruments prohibiting the development, production and use of such weapons under the auspices of the UN.
+Assure fair taxation in the digital economy.
+Volt fully supports the EC proposal to levy a 3% tax on the turnover of large digital companies in the EU country where this turnover is being generated, to avoid tax evasion by shifting their net profits to tax havens.

+Develop a common EU position on a Ban of Autonomous Weapons.
+Start a debate on the risks of autonomous weapons using AI, that e,g. could make a fire decision without any human intervention.
+As of now, EU countries have different positions on the topic and different strategies to approach it {160}.
+Consider adoption of an international legally binding instrument prohibiting the development, production and use of such weapons under the auspices of the UN.